devops329/devops/instruction/jwtPizzaFactory/jwtPizzaFactory.md

 # JWT Pizza Factory

-The JWT Pizza Factory is controlled by JWT Pizza Headquarters and provides two major functionalities.
-First, it creates the pizzas that are served up by your JWT Pizza application.
-Second, it manages your JWT pizza vendor account.
+The JWT Pizza Factory is managed by JWT Pizza Headquarters and serves two primary functions: it creates the pizzas served by your JWT Pizza application and manages your JWT Pizza vendor account.

-Before your do any work in the class you must setup your Vendor account with the [JWT Pizza Factory](https://pizza-factory.cs329.click).
-Register with your **BYU ID** and provide information such as your name, contact information, GitHub repository, and the URL of your pizza service website.
+Before starting any coursework, you must set up your vendor account at the [JWT Pizza Factory](https://pizza-factory.cs329.click).
+Register using your **BYU ID** and provide your name, contact information, GitHub repository, and the URL of your pizza service website.

-The URL for your pizza website should include the `pizza` subdomain for the DNS hostname.
-This can be an hosthame you already own, or one that you plan to lease.
-For example,
+The URL for your pizza website must include a `pizza` subdomain.
+This can be a domain you already own or one you plan to lease.
+For example:

 ```
 pizza.byucsstudent.click